-- C12 If a lessee elects to apply this Standard in accordance with paragraph C5(b), the lessee shall disclose information about initial application required by paragraph 28 of NZ IAS 8, except for the information specified in paragraph 28(f) of NZ IAS 8, the lessee shall disclose: - (a) the weighted average lessee's incremental borrowing rate applied to lease liabilities recognised in the statement of financial position at the date of initial application; and - (b) an explanation of any difference between: - (i) operating lease commitments disclosed applying NZ IAS 17 at the end of the annual reporting period immediately preceding the date of initial application, discounted using the incremental borrowing rate at the date of initial application as described in paragraph C8(a); and - (ii) lease liabilities recognised in the statement of financial position at the date of initial application. - C13 If a lessee uses one or more of the specified practical expedients in paragraph C10, it shall disclose that fact.
+- C12 If a lessee elects to apply this Standard in accordance with paragraph C5(b), the lessee shall disclose information about initial application required by paragraph 28 of NZ IAS 8, except for the information specified in paragraph 28(f) of NZ IAS 8.
+Instead of the information specified in paragraph 28(f) of NZ IAS 8, the lessee shall disclose: - (a) the weighted average lessee's incremental borrowing rate applied to lease liabilities recognised in the statement of financial position at the date of initial application; and - (b) an explanation of any difference between: - (i) operating lease commitments disclosed applying NZ IAS 17 at the end of the annual reporting period immediately preceding the date of initial application, discounted using the incremental borrowing rate at the date of initial application as described in paragraph C8(a); and - (ii) lease liabilities recognised in the statement of financial position at the date of initial application. - C13 If a lessee uses one or more of the specified practical expedients in paragraph C10, it shall disclose that fact.